 Clear Sky Chart will show you when, in the next 48 hours, you can expect a clear, dark sky.
 There are charts available for thousands of locations in the USA, Canada, and Mexico.

-Stellarium is free, open source planetarium software.
+Stellarium is a free, open-source planetarium software.
 You’ll see a realistic sky in 3D, which can be very helpful for planning your photographs of the night sky.

 StarDate is an easy-to-use moon phase calendar.
 Just select the month and year that you would like to research (by default it shows the current month) and it will show a visual representation of the approximate moon phases.